Telehomecare: Applications

 One of the applications of THC is providing nursing care using telephones, televisions, computers, and videoconferencing.
-THC can potentially improve patients outcomes, increase health care providers' productivity, and reduce health care costs.
+THC can potentially improve patient outcomes, increase healthcare providers' productivity, and reduce healthcare costs.
 This application may be referred to as telenursing.

 Cost-effectiveness

 THC has demonstrated a significant impact on hospital admissions and emergency room visits, as well as, walk-in clinic visits.
 Ontario Telemedicine Network (OTN) conducted a trial program that involved more than 800 patients with one of two chronic diseases - Congestive Heart Failure or COPD.
 The results were: